semrush/intergalactic/website/docs/components/accordion/accordion-a11y-report.md

 26. Screen reader says "Section 3 dimmed button".
 27. Screen reader triggers element default action.
 28. Screen reader says "dimmed".
-29. Screen reader says "You are currently on a button, inside of web content.
-This item is dimmed.
-To exit this web area, press Control-Option-Shift-Up Arrow.".